Preventing Malicious SSH Login Attempts

-I’m not a server guy but I had to deploy a few web sites and web services recently and it has been an interesting journey so far, although sometimes it feels a bit scary: it’s like stepping into the unknown.
+I’m not a server guy, but I had to deploy a few websites and web services recently, and it has been an interesting journey so far, although sometimes it’s a bit scary: it’s like stepping into the unknown.
 I have to ask myself many questions, such as: how do I know that my servers are secure?
-That’s an important question but “security” is such a vague term that it makes it hard to grasp and answer this question confidently.
+That’s an important question but security is such a vague term that it makes it hard to grasp and answer this question confidently.

 How to Secure a Server?

 Security is a complex topic and an optimal solution usually depends on who or what we might need to secure our servers from.
-For instance, my hosting provider might access my servers and there is nothing I can do about that, aside from going fully self hosted which has its own drawbacks which I’m not ready to accept at the moment.
+For instance, my hosting provider might access my servers and there is nothing I can do about that, aside from going fully self-hosted which has its own set of drawbacks.

 I picked a simple strategy which I believe should serve my goals pretty well.
-This strategy consists of 4 steps:
+This strategy consists of four steps:

-- making sure that only the necessary ports are open (in my case, ssh and http(s))
+- Make sure that only the necessary ports are open.
+In my case, it’s

-- blocking clearly malicious attempts to use any of the open ports, if possible
+- Block clearly malicious attempts to use any of your open ports.

 SSH Login Attempts

-I have a few Scaleway virtual servers and they have quite a limited disk space of 20 GB, which is more than enough for my needs but I’ve noticed that the free space started to decrease rapidly on a server running Ubuntu 18.04 with a default configuration.
-I’ve decided to check what takes all of that space and the most active abuser turned out to be sshd.
+I have a few cheap virtual servers, and they have a limited disk space of 20 GB, which is more than enough for my current needs, but I’ve noticed that the free space started to decrease rapidly on a server running Ubuntu 18.04 with a default configuration.
+I’ve decided to check what takes all of that space and the most active abuser turned out to be

 journalctl --since "24 hours ago" | wc -l